A new study from Bridging the Gap reports holes in previously released research claiming major losses in a new healthy lunch program.

 With students who have cars or are allowed to leave campus during lunch and free hours, high schools have seen genuine dips in lunch proceeds and argue they can't afford to maintain the program.

-"We can understand the troubles of high schools," a representative of Bridging the Gap announced in a news conference, "but it seems unwise to abandon the program in its entirety.
+"We can understand the troubles of high schools," a representative of Bridging the Gap announced in a press conference, "but it seems unwise to abandon the program in its entirety.
 One day these younger students who are learning to like the healthy options will grow up and we don't want to undo all the years of improvement at the high school level because of a little revenue loss."